Tashi Armstrong

 I moved to Karme Choling , a Buddhist Meditation Center under the direction of Chogyam Trungpa Rinpoche, in 1984 at the age of 21 and began my formal training then.

 The basic set-up was that after two weeks sailing around Penobscot Bay in a coast guard life boat with 10 other people I was dropped on an island all alone.
 I had 10 matches, a coffee can for a stove and a blue tarp for a tent.
 I quickly used up my 10 matches trying and failing to get my stove lit.
 Then I just hung out trapped with a constant awareness of my mind's ramblings for three days.
-I had never been without some kind of entertainment to occupy my mind.
-But here I was trapped with myself at 17 years old.
-Later, doing solitary retreat, within the context of training with Chogyam Trungpa Rinpoche, it was the same kind of experience.
+I had never been without some kind of entertainment to occupy my mind, but here I was trapped with myself at 17 years old.
+Later, doing solitary retreat, within the context of training with Chogyam Trungpa Rinpoche, was the same kind of experience.

 I received empowerments and instruction from Trungpa Rinpoche and the Vajra Regent Osel Tendzin while in residence at Karme Choling from 1984-1987 and during the 1986 Vajradhatu Seminary at Rocky Mountain Dharma Center in Red Feather Lakes, Colorado.